Stocks rise globally on Fed; Greece still a concern

 "Greece is the best drama on TV right now, and we put the odds of a successful resolution at no better than a coin toss," Gayle said.
 "Clearly this has the potential to really increase near-term volatility."

-Overnight in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.4 percent on Thursday, while Japan's Nikkei .N225 skidded 1.1 percent to a one-week low as the yen gained against the dollar.
+Overnight in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.4 percent, while Japan's Nikkei .N225 skidded 1.1 percent to a one-week low as the yen gained against the dollar.

 In commodities, oil rose on the back of the weaker dollar.
 Brent crude LCOc1 rose 0.6 percent to $64.26 a barrel and U.S. crude CLc1 rose 0.9 percent to settle at $60.45.